dmhacker/dmhacker.github.io/content/blog/05-26-2020-path-tracing-part-i/index.md

 material has a diffuse texture map (hence the `Kd`) located at the file found at `<FILE>`.

-Because textures are so commonplace, Nvidia's OptiX framework piggy-backs off of CUDA's own support for OpenGL textures and adds additional parameters specifying mipmap levels, read modes, and more.
+Because textures are so commonplace, NVIDIA's OptiX framework piggy-backs off of CUDA's own support for OpenGL textures and adds additional parameters specifying mipmap levels, read modes, and more.
 Most importantly, they provide support for reading an image at a specific texture